Kallenju/notes/README.md

 ## Backend Features

 - Express
+- Integrations with Google Sign in and Facebook Login
 - PostgreSQL Database:
   - Direct SQL queries with pg (no TypeORM)
 - Custom Migration Tools: